 Avoiding permanent placements in care homes is a measure of delaying dependency, and the ability of local health and social care services to work together to reduce avoidable admissions to care homes.
-Research suggests that people prefer to retain their independence and live at home for as long as possible.
-However, the rate of admissions is not a simple measure of quality, since for some people moving into a care home can represent an improvement in their situation.
+It is widely thought that people prefer to retain their independence and live at home for as long as possible.
+However, it is not a simple measure of quality, as for some people admission to a care home can represent an improvement in their situation.

 The overall number of council-supported admissions of adults to care homes (residential and nursing homes) has decreased over time.
 This could be interpreted as an improvement in the quality of home-based social care, resulting in delayed dependency.
 But since there is no reliable data on home care, it could also represent a fall in social care provision.
 As there is an ageing population, it could indicate an increasing level of unmet need.

-For older adults (aged 65 and over), the rate of admissions to care homes decreased from 658 per 100,000 people in 2014-15 to 579 per 100,000 people in 2018-19.
-For younger adults (aged 18 to 64), the rate fell from 14.1 per 100,000 people in 2014-15 to 12.8 in 2016-17, but subsequently increased to 13.9 in 2018-19.
+For older adults (aged 65 and over), the rate of admissions to care homes decreased from 659 per 100,000 people in 2014-15 to 578 per 100,000 people in 2018-19, before increasing slightly to 584 per 100,000 people in 2019-20.
+For younger adults (aged 18 to 64), the rate fell from 14.1 per 100,000 people in 2014-15 to 12.8 in 2016-17, but subsequently increased to 14.6 in 2019-20.
 The recent increase of admissions in younger adults could represent a positive shift for adults with care needs, such as a learning disability, being discharged from hospitals into more appropriate residential care.
 However, it could be a sign that local authorities are struggling to fund home care for adults with very high support needs, where admission to a care home may be relatively cheaper.

 About this data